 Last but not least, Python’s popularity has definitely been helped along by the explosion of data science, for which it is the most popular language used across the board.
 The growth prediction in the Stack Overflow review shows that the language will stay in the lead in terms of growth and that its tag is on track to become the most visited in 2018.
 Even compared to smaller technologies, such as Rust, Scala, Typescript, Swift, and R, its growth in popularity is much higher between the years 2012 and 2018.
 All these trends illustrate its high demand, which can be explained by the fact that many white-collar roles such as marketing and project management – which traditionally do not require any coding – now require applicants to understand basic coding concepts.

 It is no secret that most developers have high annual salaries and learning to code can boost your career.
-But did you know that the average Python developer in the US makes $110,000 per year?
+But did you know that, according to Indeed.com, the average Python developer in the US in makes $106,000 per year?
 This should not come as a surprise due to the fast-growing popularity of the programming language, resulting in an overbearing demand by employers and a shortage in the supply of its developers.

-5. It Is the Way of the Future
+5. Why Python is the Way of the Future

 You may have no doubt heard that artificial intelligence, or AI, is big these days, with newspapers constantly reporting its practical purposes and predicting how it will change and shape our futures.
-In fact, some AI technologies such as Tesla’s self-driving cars and the iPhone’s virtual assistant Siri have already been in use for many years, laying down a foundation for an AI-based future.
+In fact, some AI technologies, such as Tesla’s self-driving cars and the iPhone’s virtual assistant Siri, have already been in use for many years and have laid a foundation for an AI-based future.
 But did you know that Python can be used for AI-based projects as well?

 Are You Ready to Learn Python?

 As you can see, this versatile programming language has numerous applications and is easy to learn for both new and experienced programmers at any age.
-It is also a highly sought-after skill for employers, especially by large technology giants such as Google and Facebook, making it a lucrative career path to follow.
-Visit our Courses page for a list of the Python programming courses we offer so you can enroll and start learning today!
+It's also a highly sought-after skill for employers, especially by large technology giants such as Google and Facebook, making it a lucrative career path to follow.
+Visit Edlitera's Python programming courses page and see what we offer so you can enroll and start learning today!